sherlock-audit/2023-12-notional-update-5-judging/README.md

 >  valid because { This is a valid findings as the watson was able to explained how excess ETH will be stuck and not sent back to user as intended; hight findings}

+**sherlock-admin**

+The protocol team fixed this issue in PR/commit https://github.com/notional-finance/wrapped-fcash/pull/20.

+**sherlock-admin**

+The Lead Senior Watson signed-off on the fix.

 # Issue H-3: Residual ETH not sent back when `batchBalanceAndTradeAction` executed